 During Nov.
 15’s webinar, Pasternak plans to discuss these and other topics:

-- Overall economic impact of the recycling industry in Texas.
+- the overall economic impact of the recycling industry in Texas;

-- Job creation from recycling, as well as potential job creation that will result from increased recycling.
+- job creation from recycling as well as potential job creation that will result from increased recycling; and

 Burns & McDonnell is a family of companies made up of more than 5,700 engineers, architects, construction professionals, scientists, consultants and entrepreneurs with offices across the country and throughout the world.